 To TGbf editor: Please modify the text in 9.4.2.320 as follows.

 The Sensing element contains fields that are used to advertise optional sensing capabilities and sensing operation information.
-The element may be present in the Association Request, Association Response, Reassociation Request, Reassociation Response, Probe Response and Sensing Measurement Setup Query frames.
 The Sensing element is defined in Figure 9-1002ba (Sensing element format).

 CID 1448, 1690